(800) 786-7238 (RAFT)

 Lip: The name of the entrance to the rapid.
 The instant you go over the edge of the horizon line (see definition above), and head down into the rapid, you are going over the lip.

-Standing wave: Interchangeable with tail waves (see definition below).
+Standing wave(s): Often used interchangeable with haystacks and tail waves (see definition below).

-Tail waves: Generally, the smaller waves at the end of a rapid.
+Tail waves: Generally, the smaller standing waves at the end of a rapid.

 Technical rapid: Requiring moves around rocks or hydraulics to successfully navigate a rapid.
 The more moves, the more technical a rapid.